 *1 year for individuals with diabetes or hypertension

-For further information, see our treatment guideline book
+For further information refer to our treatment guideline handbook at

 Blood Tests - eGFR